Airbus CEO suggests new A380 order may slip into 2016

 Airbus is also looking at whether to upgrade the world's largest passenger jet, as requested by its largest customer Emirates, but will only do when the time is right and once a solid business case has been established, he said.

-Asked whether Airbus planned to lengthen the A380 in order to increase its 544-seat standard capacity, Bregier said, "It is too early to say.
+Asked whether Airbus planned to lengthen the jet in order to increase its 544-seat capacity, Bregier said, "It is too early to say.
 We can stretch this aircraft; the problem is to see whether we would have a sensible market for that."

 Bregier, president and chief executive of the planemaking unit of Airbus Group (AIR.PA), added, "I am pretty sure we will stretch the aircraft.
 I have said 'one day' and this 'one day' is perhaps after the launch of the so-called A380neo."